LIVING BEINGS MANIFESTO

 ... but a construction which may "be wrong"

 However, all cultures, with all their differences, face the same boundary of respecting our living being nature.
-As presented in the page "Being by nature", if the physical or mental integrity of each individual is not respected by a given culture, the vital self-defense functions of the assaulted individuals can become so animated that they may revolt to destroy the established order.
+As presented in the page "Being by nature", if the three dimensions of a living being protect/feed/reproduce are not respected by a given culture, the vital self-defense functions of the assaulted individuals may intensify up to revolt against the established order.

-In this sense we could say that these cultures would "be wrong", that is to say, not respecting our integrity as a living being.
+In this sense we could say that these cultures would "be wrong", that is to say, not respecting our integrity as a living being, incapable of having a critical view which would establish equal respect between all living beings as a vital minimum.

 Thus, many cultures in our history which carried within themselves a strong domination of one group over another, sometimes going as far as the voluntary application of physical and/or moral pain on a given group, can today be analyzed as "wrong".